FITeagle/xifi/README.md

 Preferences
 ---
 The Federation Manager application defines a set of preferences for configuration.
+The location of the preferences file depends on the OS used.
 * tokenLocation - url to fetch oauth access token, example https://account.lab.fi-ware.org/oauth2/token
 * redirectURI   - callback url registered at IDM
 * userLocation  - url to fetch user based on access token